-Last week, I went out on a mission and was able to see three construction projects, two roads and a school.
-When we inspected the school building, school was still in session so we were able to see the children outside studying in the shade of trees while waiting for the school construction to be complete.
-It was encouraging to see because it shows that we are building a school for children that are currently going to school outside.
+Last week, I went out on a mission and was able to see three construction projects, two roads, and a school.
+When we inspected the school building, school was still in session.
+So we were able to see the children outside studying in the shade of trees while waiting for the school construction to be complete.
+It was encouraging to see because it shows that we are building a school for children.
+Children that are currently going to school outside.
 (Sometimes there wasn’t a lot of planning in where the schools were placed and were built and then not ever used.)

-After we had completed the construction of the school we went back to check on things and it was amazing to see all the children crammed inside the school building.
+After we had completed the inspection we went back to check on things.
+It was amazing to see all the children crammed inside the school building.
 There were so many different children inside the school learning in a building we had built for them.
-There were some things about the school that were frustrating, the generator wasn’t running because they didn’t have money for fuel and there was minor wear and tear that the Afghans didn’t understand how to maintain and fix.
-So we left with mixed feelings happy the school was being used, but could see that in a few years it would be an abandoned building unless someone could come and help them maintain and sustain the building that was built.
+There were some things about the school that was frustrating, the generator wasn’t running because they didn’t have money for fuel and there was minor wear and tear that the Afghans didn’t understand how to maintain and fix.
+So we left with mixed feelings happy the school was being used but could see that in a few years it would be an abandoned building unless someone could come and help them maintain and sustain the building that was built.